vyomasystems-lab/challenges-surya422k/level1_design1/README.md

 The values are assigned into input ports using
 ```
-For port 30 of MUX
+//For port 30 of MUX
 inp = randint(0,3)
 dut.inp30.value = inp
 dut.sel.value = 30